 - Consider walking unfamiliar lanes prior to driving – if in doubt do not continue, there’s always another day.

-- Exercise caution when crossing fords.
-Assess depth, strength of current and ford surface prior to attempting a crossing.
+- EXERCISE caution when crossing fords.
+Evaluate depth, strength of current and ford surface prior to attempting a crossing.
 If in any doubt, best give it a miss.

-- Respect other users, acknowledge their presence, slow down and give way.
+- RESPECT other users, acknowledge their presence, slow down and give way.
 Be polite and courteous – even if they aren’t.
+Public rights of way (PRoW) are shared routes for other user groups as well, they are not roads there just for motorised users.

 - When you meet a horse rider on the trail, best practice is to pull over as far as possible, turn engine off and allow them to pass.
 Wait until they are well clear before proceeding.